vstr/TrafficFilter/README.md

 If any of the enabled filters matches the incoming request, the requester's IP address is added to the blacklist for the duration of `IPBlacklistTimeoutSeconds` and `HttpStatusCode.TooManyRequests` is returned.

 Possible values for Match Type are: `MatchStartsWith`, `MatchContains`, `MatchEndsWith` and `MatchRegex`.

+If your app is placed behind reverse proxy, set `IsBehindReverseProxy` to `true`.
+In case of the CloudFlare, the IP address is read from `CF-Connecting-IP`, in other cases from `X_FORWARDED_FOR` header.

 ## License